-Policy SCLP12.62: Land adjacent to Reeve Lodge, High Road, Trimley St Martin
+Policy SCLP12.66: Land adjacent to Reeve Lodge, High Road, Trimley St Martin

-7.1ha of land adjacent to Reeve Lodge, High Road, Trimley St Martin is identified for allocation for approximately 150 dwellings, a primary school and open space.
+8.59ha of land adjacent to Reeve Lodge, High Road, Trimley St Martin is identified for the development of approximately 150 dwellings, a primary school and open space.

-- a) A mix of housing should be provided on the site including housing for older people and the provision of at least 15 self build plots; - b) Provision of affordable housing; - c) Provision of 2.2ha of land for a primary school and early years provision; - d) Provision of open space for people of all ages; - e) Provision of appropriate landscaping and boundary treatments to provide a 'soft' western edge to the development; - f) An ecological survey will be required, and any necessary mitigation provided; and - g) A flood risk assessment will be required, and any necessary mitigation provided.
+- a) A mix of housing should be provided on the site including housing for older people and the provision of self-build plots; - b) Provision of affordable housing on site; - c) Provision of 2.2ha of land for a primary school including 0.1ha of land for early years provision; - d) Provision of open space for people of all ages; - e) Provision of appropriate landscaping and boundary treatments to provide a 'soft' western edge to the development and to minimise impacts on the AONB; - f) Provision of a Landscape and Visual Impact Assessment to inform the landscape strategy for the site: - g) An ecological survey will be required, and any necessary mitigation provided; - h) A site-specific Flood Risk Assessment will be required, and any necessary mitigation provided; - Evidence is required to demonstrate there is adequate provision for treatment at the Water Recycling Centre or that this can be provided; - j) Provision of pedestrian/cycle links from the site, including connectivity into the surrounding countryside and AONB; and - k) Proportionate archaeological assessment will be required.